roytang/blog/content/post/2026/08/snes-games/index.md

 I'm not sure if we actually had a cartridge of this game at home, but I'm sure that I played this a bunch at a friend's house.
 My brothers and I did occasionally enjoy the arcade version, but I got really familiar with the game with the SNES version.
 A franchise I still enjoy playing to this very day despite being so bad at [fighting games](/2019/08/fighting-games/)!

 #### Dragon Ball Z Super Butoden 2 and 3

+These were Japanese-only Dragon Ball games, never released in the US.
+I suspect we had home access to the cartridge for the second one because I think we played that one a lot more and I remember it had a scene where Cell slaps Mr Satan into a mountain lol.
+When the SNES came out, Dragon Ball Z was airing in this country but only got up to the Saiyan Saga, so I think this game was my first exposure to many of the characters like Cell, Trunks, Buu, etc.

+I enjoyed this game a lot at my friend's house as well, since we loved spending hours playing fighting games.
+These games had a nice system where you could fly away or run away from each other and the view would become split screen.
+And it's DBZ, so you can throw huge kamehameha's and other fireballs at each other, and when an opponent throws one at you, you had the option of throwing one right back and it becomes a button-mashing back-and-forth fireball battle which was really fun.
+Because the games were entirely in Japanese, we actually didn't have any real idea of the commands for the different moves and there was a lot of guesswork involved before we managed to do the above sequence with any regularity.
+And it wasn't even covered in English gaming mags of the time!
+Good fun though.

 #### Teenage Mutant Ninja Turtles: Tournament Fighters